-Our compensation plan for non-employee members of our Board of Directors is included in our Incentive Plan.
+Our compensation plan for non-employee members of our Board of Directors is included in our Amended and Restated Incentive Compensation and Stock Plan, as amended (the "Incentive Plan").
 The Incentive Plan grants the Board of Directors the authority to modify the terms of the Board of Directors' compensation plan pursuant to a recommendation from our Compensation Committee.

-Our non-employee director compensation program consists of cash consideration and restricted stock unit awards.
+Our non-employee director compensation program consists of cash consideration and RSU awards.
 Compensation for directors is recommended annually by the Compensation Committee with the assistance of Meridian and approved by the Board of Directors.
 The Board's goal in designing directors' compensation is to provide a competitive package that enables us to attract and retain highly skilled individuals with relevant experience.
 Directors' compensation also is designed to reward the time and talent required to serve on the board of a company of our size and complexity.
 The Board seeks to provide sufficient flexibility in the form of compensation delivered to meet the needs of different individuals while ensuring that a substantial portion of directors' compensation is linked to the long-term success of our Company.